 - Complete a Student Assistant Employment Application.
 (Applications are available online).

 - Visit the individual library or department(s) for which you are seeking employment.
 (There is no limit on the number of departments to which you can apply for employment.
 It is suggested you make multiple copies of your application for distribution.)

 - Submit your application to the hiring supervisor for review.

 - The supervisor will make the hiring decisions and will contact you for an interview.

-- If you are the selected candidate, the supervisor will complete the upper portion of the Student Assistant Application, and you will need to visit the Library Human Resources Office with the proper documents for completing necessary paperwork, prior to starting work.
+- If you are the selected candidate, the supervisor will complete the upper portion of the Student Assistant Application, and will inform the Library Human Resources Office to contact you about the next steps in the hiring process prior to you beginning any work.

 Potential Employing Departments

 Student Assistant positions are posted online on the Libraries’ Job Opportunities webpage.
 The departments below are also the primary employing units for Student Assistants.
 You may contact individual departments to inquire about job openings.